sunilsagar/prometheus/README.md

 # Prometheus

-This page is test oage , how to install Prometheus server on linux with root user just with one script .
+This page is test document page , how to install Prometheus server on linux with root user just with one script .

 ```
 1. Login to server as root.